 Please find this half term's Chilli Challenge homework via the link below.
 Remember, we ask for at least 3 activities to be done at your own leisure, but feel free to do as many as you like!
 These can be sent back into school when you have finished them so we can look at all the fabulous things you have been doing and celebrate them together in class, before displaying them on our Chilli Challenge board in the Shared Area.

-This half term we decided to host a 'Stay and Play' focused on maths, following our most recent parent workshop.
-This session looked at some of the activities we talked about during our workshop and gave parents/carers the opportunity to come in and see how hard the children have been working to develop their number skills.
+This half term we decided to host a 'Stay and Play' focused on phonics, followed by our a parent workshop.
+This workshop looked at some of the activities you may have seen in school and the 'Stay and Play' gave parents/carers the opportunity to come in and see how hard the children have been working to develop their letter skills.

-All documents we used in these workshops, as well as any resources, are provided below.
+All documents we used in the workshop, as well as any resources, are provided below.